open-s4c/libvsync/doc/developer_guide.md

 - Authors 1 - Book [X.Y.Z]
 - Authors 2 - [Paper](http://...)
 ```
+- `@example` followed by the name of the example you want to inline.
+The example should be added to the examples folder,
+   and it should be a c file that compiles.
+The file name of your example should have the prefix `eg_`
+   followed by the name of your algorithm.
+E.g., your algorithm is implemented in `array.h`, then the example should be named
+   `eg_array.c`.

 A full example of what is expected to exist in your header file
 ```c
 /*******************************************************************************